OpenLiberty/open-liberty-operator/doc/user-guide.md

 #### Storage for serviceability

-The operator makes it easy to use a single storage for serviceability related operations, such as gatherig server traces or dumps.
-See [Day-2 Operations](#day-2-operations).
+The operator makes it easy to use a single storage for serviceability related operations, such as gatherig server traces or dumps (see [Day-2 Operations](#day-2-operations)).
 The single storage will be shared by all Pods of an `OpenLibertyApplication` instance.
 This way you don't need to mount a separate storage for each Pod.
 Your cluster must be configured to automatically bind the `PersistentVolumeClaim` (PVC) to a `PersistentVolume` or you must bind it manually.

 You can specify the size of the persisted storage to request using `serviceability.size` parameter.
-The operator will automatically create a `PersistentVolumeClaim` with the specified size and access modes `ReadWriteMany` and `ReadWriteOnce`, which will be mounted at `/serviceability` inside all Pods of an `OpenLibertyApplication` instance.
+The operator will automatically create a `PersistentVolumeClaim` with the specified size and access modes `ReadWriteMany` and `ReadWriteOnce`.
+It will be mounted at `/serviceability` inside all Pods of the `OpenLibertyApplication` instance.

 You can also create the `PersistentVolumeClaim` yourself and specify its name using `serviceability.volumeClaimName` parameter.
 You must create it in the same namespace as the `OpenLibertyApplication` instance.